Bake or Break

 Instructions

-2. Whisk together the flour, oats, brown sugar, baking powder, and salt.
-Make a well in the center.
+• In a large bowl, whisk together the flour, oats, brown sugar, baking powder, and salt.

-6. Bake 20 to 22 minutes, or until the muffins are browned and a pick inserted into the center comes out clean.
+• Bake 24 to 26 minutes, or until the tops are browned and a pick inserted into the center comes out clean.

-7. Cool in the pans on a wire rack for 10 minutes.
-Then transfer the muffins to a wire rack to cool completely.
+• Cool in the pan for 5–10 minutes, then transfer to a wire rack to cool completely.

 Share this: